HemantKArya/waclay/README.md

 ```

 **Note:** wit-bindgen-wcl examples are prefixed with `bindgen-` to distinguish them from
-wasm_component_layer examples.
+waclay examples.
 The key difference is that wit-bindgen-wcl examples use
-**generated bindings** (more ergonomic, type-safe), while wasm_component_layer examples
+**generated bindings** (more ergonomic, type-safe), while waclay examples
 use the **raw API** (more flexible, runtime introspection).

 ### Building Example Components